-The Israeli government is embracing a new technology; a paradigm of thinking that could transform the country and add 50,000 people to the workforce.
+The Israeli government is embracing new technology; a paradigm of thinking that could transform the country and add 50,000 people to the workforce.

 Israel only has about two million cars on the road.
 Electricity is less volatile than the price of gasoline, and if supplied by solar panels, or nuclear power, could become cheaper as the initial investment is amortized.
-Since the batteries will be switched out frequently, Renault/Nissan will get to do a through study of the one part of the electric car that is the most volatile.
+Since the batteries will be switched out frequently, Renault/Nissan will get to do a thorough study of the one part of the electric car that is the most volatile.

 There are many people today that say ethanol isn’t the way to go, even though Brazil has shown how it can be done.
 There will be people that will say that electric vehicles can’t be done, either.
 Maybe it will be Israel that will show us how it can be done.
 A virtual oil field in Israel, created by electric cars